-Medical research is a major force in the economic health of communities nationwide: every dollar invested in medical research generates \$2.60 in economic activity.

-America must continue to capitalize on previous investments to drive research progress, train the next generation of scientists, create new jobs, promote economic growth, and maintain leadership in the global innovation economy-particularly as other countries increase their investments in scientific research.
+Medical research is a major force in the economic health of communities nationwide: every dollar invested in medical research generates \$2-3 in economic activity.
+America must continue to capitalize on previous investments to drive research progress, train the next generation of scientists, create new jobs, promote economic growth, and remain the world leader in innovation and discovery-particularly as other countries increase their investments in scientific research.
 Most important, a failure to maintain and strengthen NIDDK's ability to support the groundbreaking work of researchers across the country carries a palpable human toll, denying hope to the millions of patients awaiting the possibility of a healthier tomorrow.
 ASN urges Congress to uphold its longstanding legacy of bipartisan support for biomedical research.
-Should you have any questions or wish to discuss NIDDK or kidney research in more detail, please contact ASN Manager of Policy and Government Affairs Rachel Meyer at (202) 640-4659 or meyer@asn-online.org.
+Should you have any questions or wish to discuss NIDDK or kidney research in more detail, please contact ASN Senior Policy and Government Affairs Associate Grant Olan at (202) 640-4657 or golan@asn-online.org.